ubirch/example-python/README.md

 4) [**Device creation**](https://github.com/ubirch/example-python/blob/master/src/demo.py#L64-L92)

     Here we check if the device already exists, and create it if it doesn't.
-You can always check the exact meaning of the passed device object at the [API documentation](http://developer.ubirch.com/docs/api/).
+You can always check the exact meaning of the passed arguments in the [API documentation](http://developer.ubirch.com/docs/api/).
 In our case it's the `POST /device` endpoint of the Avatar service.

 5) [**Sending messages**](https://github.com/ubirch/example-python/blob/master/src/demo.py#L96-L142)